 In addition to its control of the regional land supply, Metro also imposes a tax of 0.12 percent on all new housing construction, with the exception of projects where the value of land improvements is less than $100,000.
 The tax revenues are used to pay for planning required on lands that might be used for housing in the future.
 The City of Portland also imposes its own tax for a similar purpose, at a much higher rate.
 It should be obvious that taxing new construction makes the housing problem worse.

-The only way to significantly reduce the price of all homes in the region—both current units and new ones—is to make it easier to increase the supply.
-The best thing Metro could do would be to systematically inventory every artificial barrier to housing production, such as zoning ordinances, planning requirements, building codes, system development charges, and hidden taxes—and figure out a way to reduce or eliminate them.
+Metro’s November Bond Measure Would Make All Housing More Costly The best thing Metro could do would be to systematically inventory every artificial barrier to housing production, such as zoning ordinances, planning requirements, building codes, system development charges, and hidden taxes—and figure out a way to reduce or eliminate them.

 In other sectors of the economy where supply is unregulated, the market does a wonderful job of providing us with the products we want at reasonable prices.
 The same thing will happen in housing, if we allow it.